bprinty/gems/docs/usage.rst

     >>> print data.two['five six']['eight.config']
     /full/path/to/mydir/two/five six/eight.config

-Using JSON-based access is much easier and cleaner than doing many ``os.path.join`` operations to create the full paths to objects on your filesystem.
+As you can see in the example above, using JSON-based access is much easier and cleaner than doing many ``os.path.join`` operations to create the full paths to objects on your filesystem.
 You can also create a json structure from the filetree:

 .. code-block:: python